Tomekske/Picturebot-v2-depricated/README.md

 ----
 ## Features

-* Add, update and delete workspaces
+* Add, update and delete libraries, collections and albums
-* Switch between workspaces
-* Reorder workspace order
-* Add a new shoot to the workspace
-* Rename shoot and pictures accordingly
+* Rename pictures within a shoot accordingly
-* Delete shoots
 * Delete pictures
-* Open current workspace in explorer
-* Open current shoot in explorer
+* Open current library, collection and album in explorer
-* Edit pictures
-* Upload pictures to the cloud in a very basic and straightforward way
+* Open a picture with an external editing program
 * Convert RAW pictures to a JPG picture format
 * Picture slideshow when displaying pictures in full screen
-* View log file with the user’s default editor

 ----
 ## TODO